 Let $\cF$ be a set family.
 A rainbow set with respect to $\cF$ is a subset $R$ (without repeated elements) of $\cup \cF$ (i.e.~$\bigcup_{F \in \cF} F$) such that there exists an injection $\sigma \colon R \to \cF$ with $r \in \sigma(r)$ for all $r \in R$.
 In other words, each element $r \in R$ comes from a distinct $F \in \cF$.
 We think about each set in $\cF$ as a different color class, and hence use the term ``rainbow''.
 An important remark here is that a ``family'' refers to a ``multiset'', since an element in $\cup \mathcal{F}$ may appear with more than one colors.

-Suppose each $F \in \cF$ satisfies property $\cP$.
-What is the minimum size of $\cF$ such that a rainbow subset of $\cup \cF$ with $\cP$ always exists?
-One famous result of this type is the colorful Carath\'{e}odory's theorem due to B\'{a}r\'{a}ny \cite{barany}, which asserts that every family of $n+1$ subsets of $\R^n$, each containing a point $p$ in its convex hull, has a rainbow subset whose convex hull contains $p$ as well.
+Suppose every $F \in \cF$ satisfies property $\cP$.
+What is the minimum size of $\cF$ such that a rainbow subset of $\cup \cF$ satisfying $\cP$ always exists?
+One famous result of this type is the colorful version of Carath\'{e}odory's theorem due to B\'{a}r\'{a}ny \cite{barany}, which asserts that every family of $n+1$ subsets of $\R^n$, each containing a point $p$ in its convex hull, has a rainbow subset whose convex hull contains $p$ as well.
 Such problems are also studied in graph theory.
 Aharoni and Berger \cite{aharoni_berger} proved that any family of $2n - 1$ matchings of size $n$ in a bipartite graph contains a rainbow matching of size $n$.
 Other results of this type on cycles and triangles can be found in \cite{aharoni_briggs_holzman_jiang,gyori,goorevitch_holzman}.

 There are studies of rainbow graphs in a different context: Given an edge-colored graph, what conditions guarantee a certain subgraph whose edges have distinct colors?
-Due to the relation between Latin squares, rainbow matchings have received extensive attention.
+Due to the relation with Latin squares, rainbow matchings have received extensive attention.
 See \cite{aharoni_berger_chudnovsky_zerbib,correia_pokrovskiy_sudakov} for recent works.
-As a starting point to generalize Tur\'{a}n's theorem, the existence of rainbow triangles is analyzed in \cite{aharoni_devos_gonzalez_montejano_samal,aharoni_devos_holzman}.
+As a starting point to find colorful variants of Tur\'{a}n's theorem, the existence of rainbow triangles is analyzed in \cite{aharoni_devos_gonzalez_montejano_samal,aharoni_devos_holzman}.
 A rainbow version of Dirac's theorem on Hamiltonian cycles can be found in \cite{joos_kim}.

 Throughout the paper, a graph, without further specification, refers to a simple graph $\sG$ which is a set of colored edges.
 Formally, $\sG$ is a set of pairs $\se = (e, \alpha)$ where $e$'s are distinct edges (i.e.~different pairs of two distinct vertices) and $\alpha$'s are (not necessarily distinct) colors.
 For $\se = (uv, \alpha) \in \sG$ where $uv \eqdef \{u, v\}$, denote $V(\se) \eqdef \{u, v\}, \, \chi(\se) = \alpha$.
 Then write $V(\sG) \eqdef \bigcup_{\se \in \sG} V(\se), \, E(\sG) \eqdef \{V(\se) : \se \in \sG\}$ and $\chi(\sG) \eqdef \{\chi(\se) : \se \in \sG\}$ for the vertex set, the (uncolored) edge set and the color set, respectively.